fakenos/fakenos/docs/usage/getting_started.md

 ```

 # Using Custom Inventory
 FakeNOS uses Inventory dictionary to define a set of SSH servers to start.

+## YAML
+In case you want to use your own

 Sample inventory data and code to start the servers: